 Human factors have a key role to play in achieving Safe System requirements.

 Safe System principles require that no road users are killed or seriously injured.
-In an ideal system, collisions would not occur.
-This is unlikely to be achieved as long as humans directly control vehicles, but the closer we can get to collision-free roads, the safer the system will be.
-However, motor vehicles will rely on human controllers for some time into the future.
+In an ideal system, collisions would not occur because the road is designed according to the needs of perception, cognitive processing and motor response for all the users.
+This is unlikely to be achieved as long as humans directly control vehicles and many roads are not designed consistent with the road users needs.
+The closer we can get to collision-free roads, the safer the system will be.
+Even with the advent of automonous and connect transportation human controll is still likely for some time into the future.

 Efforts should therefore be made to help road users perceive the road correctly and to make decisions about driving, riding or walking that are safe for themselves and other road users.
 Applying the human factors principles described in the remainder of this section should go some way to achieving a collision-free road network, but it must be recognised that improving guidance will not always succeed in preventing collisions.
 That being the case, space to correct mistakes should be provided where possible, e.g. by having lane widths that allow some manoeuvre space, providing sealed shoulders, or by having stop lines some metres in advance of the walkway on pedestrian crossings.
 Adequate recovery space will reduce the number and severity of impacts; however, it will not always succeed in preventing impacts.
 Therefore, the Safe System requires forgiving infrastructure and forgiving vehicles so that when collisions do occur, they will not result in fatalities or non-recoverable injuries.